luoj2/stable_disease/README.md

 # Stable Disease project
-This contains python 3 code for figures and statistics used for a clinical research project.
+This contains Python 3 code for figures and statistics used for a clinical research project.

 # Overview
 Figures and statistics that were written for this project include the following: